 When looking for a partner, it’s tempting to consider someone with a nice-looking rack or a sweet set of nuts, but take it from me, you’re better off with a belay partner whose gear—and ego—is well-worn.
 There are too many people out there who claim to climb, but instead spend their time flaunting their equipment on social media, seeking partners who will shower them with thumbs-up approval.
-Despite the increasing number of d-bags around the crag these days, there are still some bona fide dirtbags: people who don’t need the newest Prana climbing pants, or the most aggressive shoes, or lavender-scented chalk.
+Despite the occasional d-bag around the crag, there are still many bona fide dirtbags: people who don’t need the newest Prana climbing pants, or the most aggressive shoes, or lavender-scented chalk.
 If you too want to rope up and cut the crap, but can’t figure out why your climbing days still consist of the auto-belay at Spire, here are some tips.

 For starters, talk to people.
 Many Bozemanites have climbed before, so you’re not putting yourself out too much if you ask, “Do you climb?”
 If it’s a co-worker, a cutie in line at the Co-op, or a babe in Burke Park, be friendly and strike up a conversation about how great the conditions in Hyalite have been looking.
 If you both are up to climb, exchange numbers, and call if you say you’re going to.
 Agree on a time, and if you’re the one who initiated the date, let your partner know what to bring and what to expect.